KeyanSong/431-2018/slides/class24/README.md

 Today's main example uses a new data set I've built including information from several parts of the [NHANES National Youth Fitness Survey](https://www.cdc.gov/nchs/nnyfs/index.htm), which was conducted in 2012.
 Back in Part A, we studied a different data set from the same source, and the data are also discussed in [Chapter 7 of the Course Notes](https://thomaselove.github.io/2018-431-book/NYFS-Study.html).

 ## Highlights from *The Signal and the Noise*

+I wanted to say a little about Chapter 9 (Rage Against the Machines), which is about computer chess.

+- Chess is all over the news, thanks to the dramatics in London over the past few weeks, where Magnus Carlsen retained his World Chess Championship.
+Oliver Roeder has been all over the drama [in a series of articles at FiveThirtyEight](https://fivethirtyeight.com/tag/chess/).
+- I found the material about how computers "think" to be particularly interesting here.
+- Jonah Sinick, in summarizing his thoughts on the chapter, [had this nice comment](https://www.lesswrong.com/posts/rGj2K8vu5qQCTWCar/some-highlights-from-nate-silver-s-the-signal-and-the-noise):

+> Our use of prediction heuristics makes us vulnerable to opponents who are aware of the heuristics that we're using and who can therefore act in unexpected ways that we're not prepared for.

+- Finally, perhaps you know something about Amazon's [Mechanical Turk](https://www.mturk.com/)?
+If not, you might be interested.

 ## Visualization of the Day